Permits and visa

 If your food truck weighs over 3500 kg or if you own a trailer or supporter, you must hold a BE, C or C1 driving licence.
 C and C1 are tractor driving licences.
 Be aware that a B-driving licence is not sufficient.

-Come up with a name for your food truck and website
+Come up with a food truck name, logo and website

 When you start your food truck business, you have to come up with a company name.
 This name has to be unique in the sector and region in which you operate.
 Most companies also start a website.
-In case you want to start a website for your food truck business, you must first choose a domain name (Internet address).
+If you want to start a website for your food truck business, you must first choose a domain name (Internet address).
 You cannot choose a domain name that is already in use, and your domain name must respect the trademark rights and trade name rights of other companies.
+And think about your logo: an instantly recognisable feature for your food truck business will help you stand out among the many suppliers at festivals.

 Register at the Netherlands Chamber of Commerce (KVK)

 When you are finished with the preparation of your food truck business, you have to register at the Chamber of Commerce.
-The Chamber of Commerce will then sign you up with the Dutch Tax and Customs Administration and provide you with a VAT number.
+The KVK will pass on your details to the Dutch Tax and Customs Administration.
+Within two weeks you will receive your VAT identification number and VAT number from the Tax and Customs Administration by post.
 The registration fee is 50 euros.

 Income tax and VAT